Sarah Kataike

-Sarah Ndoboli Kataike is a Ugandan politician.
+Sarah Ndoboli Kataike (born 21 January 1961) is a Ugandan politician.
 She is the current State Minister for Luweero Triangle, in the Cabinet of Uganda.
 She was appointed to that position on 25 July 2013.
 Prior to that, from 15 August 2012 until 25 July 2013, she served as the State Minister of Health for General Duties.
 She replaced Richard Nduhura, who was appointed Uganda's Ambassador to the United Nations.
-She is also the elected Member of Parliament for Budaka District Women's Constituency on the National Resistance Movement (NRM) political party ticket.
+She was also the elected Member of Parliament for Budaka District Women's Constituency on the National Resistance Movement (NRM) political party ticket in the 9th parliament of Uganda.

-Background and education
+Early life and education

-She was born in Budaka District on 21 January 1961.
+Kataike was born in Budaka District on 21 January 1961.
 She has extensive education in the area of agriculture.
 In 1980, at the age of 19, she graduated from Bukalasa Agricultural College with a Certificate in Agriculture.
 Following further training, Bukalasa awarded her the Diploma in Agriculture in 1985.
 In 1989, she graduated from an institution in Cameroon with a Diploma in Rural Integrated Development.

 In 1996, she was admitted to Makerere University, Uganda's oldest public university, to study agriculture.
 She graduated in 1999 with the degree of Bachelor of Science in Agriculture.
 She continued her studies at Makerere and in 2003, was awarded the degree of Master of Science in Agricultural Extension and Education.
 Later, in 2010, she received the Postgraduate Diploma in Organisational Development and Management, from Uganda Management Institute.